postgres-ai/database-lab-engine/engine/cmd/cli/commands/teleport/SETUP.md

     db_users: ['*']
 ```

+To gate access on your own taxonomy instead of `dblab: "true"`, attach custom
+labels with `--label` and match on those — see [Resource Labels](#resource-labels).

 ### 5. SSL/TLS for Postgres Clones

 Teleport **always** initiates TLS to backend databases, even when `tls.mode: insecure`